nyu-ossd-s19/andreawaxman-git-excercise/README.md

 We learned you have to update xcode in order to use git if you update your mac.

 We learned how to make remote repositories.

+We learnt how to create feature branches, make a pull request and request reviews